 Copy the "Client secrets" Value for later.

-There are multiple ways to receive message center notices, whether it’s in the admin center, email, M365 app, or using the service API’s -- choose the one that works best for you.
+There are multiple ways to receive message center notices, whether it’s in the admin center, email, M365 app, using the service API’s, or building your own Power App -- choose the one that works best for you.

 As always, we want to hear from you!
 If you have any suggestions, questions, or comments, just let us know through comments on this post or tagging @IntuneSuppTeam on Twitter.

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.